 Always refer to the product label for the most accurate ingredient and allergen information.

 Finely Chopped Tomatoes with Onion and Garlic

-Red Wine Stock Pot(ContainsSulphites)
+Red Wine Stock Paste(ContainsSulphites)

-a) Fill a large saucepan with the boiling water and a pinch of salt, bring back to the boil on high heat. b) Add the rice and boil until cooked, 12-15 mins, then drain in a sieve and return to the pan, o the heat, with the lid on.
+Bring a large saucepan of water to the boil with 1/4 tsp of salt Add the rice and boil until tender, 12-15 mins, then drain in a sieve and return to the pan, off the heat, with the lid on.

-a) Meanwhile zest and then halve the lime. b) In a small bowl, mix the lime zest with the sour cream.
-Season to taste with salt.
+Meanwhile zest and then halve the lime.
+Mix the lime zest with the sour cream and a pinch of salt.

 Once cooked, stir half the coriander through the chilli.
 Add salt and pepper to taste.
 Share the rice between your bowls.
 Serve the chilli on top of the rice and finish with a spoonful of zesty cream.
 Sprinkle over the remaining coriander.
 Enjoy!